CHRISCARLON/CHRISCARLON/README.md

 # Hello! 👋

-I'm Chris Carlon, a passionate data enthusiast transitioning into the exciting field of data engineering.
+I'm Chris Carlon, a passionate data enthusiast transitioning into the field of data engineering.

 Throughout my career so far, I've been heavily involved in policy and program delivery, mainly on programmes with a strong data and technology focus.